manolisef/Coursera_Capstone/README.md

-This notebook will be used to make an overview of the venues of the 4 biggest cities in Thessaly (central Greece) and a short compare between them
+This notebook will be used to make an overview of the venues of the 4 biggest cities in Thessaly (central Greece) and a short comparison between them

 The venues are taken form the Foursquare API